fixiabis/GridBoard/README.md

 #### In Browser Of Early Version (Like Internet Explorer, IE)

-if your JavaScript version is early than 5th edition, you will need add polyfill for ```Array.prototype.map``` by this link's sample: https://developer.mozilla.org/zh-TW/docs/Web/JavaScript/Reference/Global_Objects/Array/map#Polyfill
+if your JavaScript version is early than 5th edition, you may add polyfill for ```Array.prototype.map``` by this link's sample: https://developer.mozilla.org/zh-TW/docs/Web/JavaScript/Reference/Global_Objects/Array/map#Polyfill

 ```javascript